 Galaxy Koi Female Betta Sorority 6 Pack

 Get a great deal on a female betta fish sorority at JVBetta!
-When purchasing our bulk female fish you get a big discount, saving over $12 per gorgeous Galaxy Koi betta fish!
+When purchasing our bulk female fish you get a big discount, saving atleast $5 per gorgeous Galaxy Koi betta fish!
 The bettas included in our female betta sorority for sale come from the same spawn, so you have a much better chance of achieving a peaceful tank.
 Buy a female betta fish sorority today, and complete your large aquarium with our rare, beautiful betta fish!

 Unlike male betta fish, female betta fish can live together in a group called a sorority.
 But it isn’t always an easy process to set up a betta fish sorority tank so read all about female betta fish sororities on this page!